Octave Mirbeau

 Note

-The French writer Octave Mirbeau (1848-1917) provides us with an amazingly clear analysis of that buffoonery known under the name of “national elections”.
+The French writer Octave Mirbeau (1848-1917) provides us with an amazingly clear portrait of that chicanery known under the name of “national elections”.
 The incredible fact is that this ignoble imposture finds still practitioners in our days.
 That's why this text should be read and re-read attentively by those who are willing to come, finally, to their senses.

-One thing astonishes me, I would almost say stupefies me, namely, that in this scientific age of ours, after so many daily scandals and revelations, there can still exist in our dear America one voter, one single voter that irrational, inorganic, dreadful animal who allows his life to be disturbed, all his dreams and pleasures to be interrupted, merely to vote for someone or something.
+One thing astonishes me, I would almost say stupefies me, namely, that in this scientific age, after so many daily scandals and revelations, there can still exist in our beloved France one voter, one single voter, that irrational, inorganic, dreadful animal who allows his life to be disturbed, all his dreams and pleasures to be interrupted, merely to vote for someone or something.

-When one reflects for a moment on the surprising phenomenon, does it not lead astray the finest philosophies, and even confound Reason itself?
-Where is there a good writer to give us the psychology of the modern voter?
-Where a neurologist to explain for us the anatomy and pathology of this incurable lunatic?
+When one reflects for a moment on the surprising phenomenon, does it not lead astray the most subtle philosophies, and even confound Reason itself?
+Where is a good writer capable to give us the physiology of the modern voter?
+Where a neurologist to explain the anatomy and mentality of this incurable lunatic?
 We await them.

-Oh, I understand that a salesman always finds suckers; that censorship finds it’s defenders, and musicals his fans; I understand that even daily papers that write rubbish find their subscribers, and the politicians journalists that exalt their capabilities.
+Oh, I understand that a swindler always finds buyers; that censorship finds it’s defenders, and musicals his fans.
+I understand that even daily papers that write rubbish find their subscribers, and the politicians find journalists that exalt their capabilities.
 I understand all that.
-But that a councilman, a senator, or a president of any republic, it doesn't matter which, amongst all the strange clowns claiming whatever elective function, it doesn't matter which, should be able to dig up one voter, that undreamed-of being, that improbable martyr who will nourish you with his bread, dress you in his coat, fatten you on his flesh, enrich you with his purse, and all this, only in the hope of receiving in return for such prodigious generosity a smack on the head, a kick in the ass, or maybe a bullet in the belly, truly, this surpasses even the most pessimistic opinion I’ve held till now of human idiocy in general and American stupidity in particular, our own “dear” and immortal stupidity!
+But that a member of parliament, or a senator, or a president of the Republic, or any one of the strange jesters who seek elective office, whatever it may be, should find a voter, that is to say, the unimaginable being, the improbable martyr, who feeds you with his bread, clothes you with his wool, fattens you with his flesh, enrich you with his money, with the sole prospect of receiving, in return for such prodigious generosity a smack on the head, a kick in the ass, or maybe a shot in the chest, in truth, this exceeds the already rather pessimistic notions I had formed until now of human stupidity in general, and French stupidity in particular, our own dear and immortal stupidity.

 Yes, the others !
 The serious ones, the austere ones, the sovereign people, those who feel a great inebriation seizing them as they contemplate themselves in the mirror and say: “I am the voter!
 Nothing can be done without me!
 I am the foundation of modern society.
-By my will the President and the Congress make laws which bind over 300 million people, the richest and the poorest alike.”
-Where are these fools being manufactured?
-How can they be so stubborn, so swollen headed, so paradoxical as not to have become long ago discouraged and embarrassed by their actions?
-How can one still find, somewhere from Maine to Oregon, from Texas to Montana, a person so stupid, so irrational, so blind to what he sees and deaf to what he hears every day, as to vote Blue, White, or Red without being forced, without being paid, without even a free drink or a free dose of dope?
+By my will the President and the Congress make laws which bind over 36 million people, the richest and the poorest alike.”

 And that’s what’s really dreadful.